ZankiMaru/SEPT1/Submission v2/README.txt

 - New method getForecastData() in Station class
 - New method selectSite in MainMenu class
 - New variable String site in Model class
-- New JTabbedpane in StationView class
+- New JTabbedpanel in StationView class
-- ...

-What documentation was added/changed:
-- New sequence diagram; Sequence diagram 1.pdf
+- New logging implemented throughout classes

-- New system level testing document; System level testing.pdf
-- ...
+Notes:
+-Log output is find in console.